kozleo/kozleo.github.io/_posts/2021-5-26-How-to-Integrate-Tanh-by-Just-Differentiating.md

 $$\frac{\dot{s}}{s} = -2 \phi \dot{x}$$

-At this point, you have to notice that the left side of this equation is something called the logarithmic derivative of $s$:
+At this point, you have to notice that the left side of this equation is something called the logarithmic derivative of $$s$$:

 $$\frac{d}{dt}ln(s) = \frac{\dot{s}}{s}$$